 I learned a lesson from a volunteer in the laundry once.
 A guest asked for a toothbrush, and instead of just handing him one, he asked, “Which one would you like?”
 It was a subtle difference, but he had honored our guest by giving him a choice.
 In the end, what do we care whether we gave him the red one or the green one?

 I also was reminded that I too am a work in progress.
 I might not have picked a fight about the chair, but I sin against friends, family, and strangers over things that are just as petty.

-Jane has relocated to Carolina, and she is now married to a former TLC guest and they are both employed, and they blessed us with a financial donation when they came back ‘home’ to visit us.
+Jane has relocated to Carolina, and she is now married to a former Lamb Center guest.
+They are both employed, and they blessed us with a financial donation when they came back ‘home’ to visit us.
 Not every guest we serve daily has such a success story, but we are all a work in progress.

 One of the things I have learned at the Lamb Center is never to put people in a box, and never to give up on anyone.
 We see people every day who are facing seemingly insurmountable problems.
 Problems that even with the assistance of several staff members, a few volunteers, and a professional are without an answer.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.” ~ Jeremiah 29:11